EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

 ## Details
 Might be useful in case you need to debug something

-- The event display just draws LineSegments right now.
-No MC information and no tracks, hits, or Cherenkov information (yet!).
+- The event display just draws LineSegments and MC trajectories right now.
+No tracks, hits, or Cherenkov information (yet!).
 The magnet and target positions are from the Geometry service, but **the magnet size is not accurate** right now.
 - The WebDisplay is acting as a trivial "web server" that sends and receives HTTP over a port
 - You have to get port 3490 from the ART job to your web browser on your device.
 In these instructions, it is forwarded by ssh which should even encrypt traffic over the port and requires you to authenticate using kerberos to use it effectively.
 Not so friendly to non-collaborators, but hopefully overly safe since I'm a web neophyte.
 - The 3D display is run client-side (on your computer, not the GPVM) using a Javascript library called three.js.
 I got the idea to use this library from CMS's outreach event display.